Ultimate Carrot Cake Recipe with Chocolate & Cream Cheese Frosting

 1⁄4 cup coconut flakes 2 milk chocolate peanut butter leaves, chilled and chopped (or ¼ milk chocolate peanut butter bar, approximately 2 ½ squares)

 How to Make:

-• Reduce speed to low and gradually sift in confectioner's sugar.
+• In the bowl of a stand mixer fitted with the paddle attachment (or in a large bowl using a hand mixer) beat together butter and cream cheese on medium speed until smooth. • Reduce speed to low and gradually sift in confectioner's sugar.
 Once all sugar is incorporated, add the vanilla.
 Increase to medium-high speed and beat for approximately 3 minutes, until frosting is light and fluffy.
 Stir in chopped milk chocolate peanut butter leaves.